Negotiation vs. Bidding...and the 18 Key Questions to ask!

 - 18. ...is not a member in “good standing” with the Better Business Bureau or local Chamber of Commerce?

 LEARN MORE on this subject.
-Related articles, all written by Keith Santora, president of Handyworks Remodeling:
+Related articles, all written by Keith Santora, president of Handyworks Remodeling and Design in Wallingford, CT:

 > "Finding the Right Remodeler?
 Easy as ABC!" (part one in a series): Read here.